Ten Practical Reasons to Join a Faith Community and Go to Church

 Unfortunately, it's hard to know which research to believe when it comes to data collection about church attendance in America.
 Church attendance or participation means different things to different people, depending on their religion.

 It also depends on who's conducting the research and what their agendas are as it relates to denomination and organizational ties.
 Just as important is how the research questions are posed to and answered by the respondents and what "regular attendance," "active participation," and "membership" mean to them.

 As it stands now, the general consensus is that less than 20% of Americans attend church every weekend or at least on a regular basis.

 One fact most researchers agree upon is that there is a disconnect between what Americans say about their church attendance and what they actually do.
 In any case, the unanswered questions remain: "Why people seek membership, why they continue to go, and what they get out of it."
-These questions may be partially answered by looking at the practical reasons people join a church.
+These questions may be partially answered by examining the practical reasons people may join a church.

 An Episcopal Church Building